mlewis7127/amazon-eks-guide-code/docs/3.eks-setup/index.md

   enable_cluster_creator_admin_permissions = true
 ```

 The next section is the one that enables Auto Mode for the EKS cluster.
 This tells the module to use EKS Auto Mode instead of having to create managed node groups.
+EKS Auto Mode has two built-in node pools - `system` and `general-purpose`.
+The `system` node pool has a taint for `CriticalAddonsOnly` and so is reserved for EKS add-ons that have this taint such as CoreDNS, and not for customer workloads.
+The `general-purpose` node pool is the default for supporting general purpose customer workloads.
+If you do not enable the `general-purpose` node pool, then you will need to configure a custom NodeClass and configure a NodePool to use it.
 More details around exactly what is created with EKS Auto Mode is defined in the next section.

 ```terraform
   # EKS Auto Mode configuration